CastielWong/Knowledge-Capsule/Wording/adverb.md

 - literally, verbatim
 - unintentionally, inadvertently, unwittingly
 - get used to, accustomed to
-- very, extremely, grossly
+- very, extremely, grossly, sorely
-- sparely
+- sparely, stingily
+- everywhere, high and low